Sitefinity/Telerik.Sitefinity.Translations.TranslationsCom/README.md

 			<td><strong>ProcessCompleteProjectEvent</strong></td>
 			<td>
 				<p>
-					This method is used for processing the <code>ICompleteProjectTaskEvent</code> event that serves the purpose of informating the third party translation agenecy of the compleating of a translation project.
-If the method has successfully sent the message 'true' should be returned, otherwise - 'false'.
+					This method is used for processing the <code>ICompleteProjectTaskEvent</code> that informs the translation agency that the translation project has been completed.
+If the method has successfully sent the message it returns 'true', otherwise, it returns 'false'.
 				</p>
 			</td>
 			<td>